alanwthatcher/habitat-wordpress-demo/README.md

 1. The app will be deployed at the `old` version onto the target platform (Kubernetes in this example), and we will see that an upgrade is recommended.
 2. In studio, we will start up the `new` version of the app, showing the consistent local development builds.
 3. In order to mimic the upgrade we would see in production, we will bring up a new studio, starting the `currently deployed (old)` version of the app, and then replacing it with the `newly tested upgrade (new)`.
-4. We will then test the `new` in Docker.
+4. We will then test the `upgraded (new)` version in Docker.
 This shows that the app is running the same outside of studio in a new platform.
 5. Finally complete the process by upgrading the deployed version of the application, showing again that it is running the same on a third platform, and also that the upgrade process will be the same as seen in studio because of the single artifact deployment consistency.

-Using Kubernetes as the basis of the platform we will be deploying to allows for articulating benefit of the single Habitat Operator method to deploy our artifacts.
+Using Kubernetes deploytments allows for articulating benefit of the single Habitat Operator method to deploy our artifacts.

 ## Demo Setup
 - Clone this repository (all further actions from root of this repo)